Seagate/cortx-multisite/doc/fdmi.rst

       - Done?
       - How and what else is needed?
     * - TBD
+      - FDMI source MUST NOT send FDMI record to FDMI plugins before FDMI record becomes persistent on the source side
+      - It's required to be able to handle crash/restart of CAS correctly.
+If FDMI record is sent before it becomes persistent then it might be a case when it's not persisted and FDMI plugin will get a KV pair that hasn't been inserted into the catalogue.
+      - N
+      - Currently a generic fom phase posts FDMI record before BE transaction is logged.
+The solution to this is to defer posting up until BE transaction is logged.
+    * - TBD
       - It MUST be possible to get DIX PUT kv pairs in a Motr process which doesn't have CAS service that received CAS PUT request for the DIX PUT request.